gauravratnakar256/flame/README.md

-# Getting started with Flame on kubernetes
+# Getting started with Flame on Kubernetes

 Install Kubernetes on cloudlab using following repo https://github.com/gauravratnakar256/UNIVERSE/tree/next

-# Setup flame on master node
+# Setup Flame on master node

 ### 1] Clone the repository
 ```